slang-i18n/slang/slang/README.md

 # Config
 autodoc:
   enabled: true # enable this feature
-  locales: # only generate comments for these locales
+  locales: # only generate these locales
     - en
     - de
 ```